awquirecom2/cybridPay/replit.md

 # Overview

-This is a cryptocurrency payment platform called "CryptoPay" that enables merchants to receive crypto payments and convert them to fiat currency.
+This is a cryptocurrency payment platform called "Ruupay" that enables merchants to receive crypto payments and convert them to fiat currency.
 The platform provides two main portals: an Administration Portal for platform management and a Merchant Portal for business onboarding and payment processing.
 The system integrates with Transak for fiat-to-crypto conversion and Cybrid for custodial wallet services, creating a comprehensive fintech solution for cryptocurrency payment processing.

 # User Preferences